 If you live in a hard-water area, limescale will gradually fur up the heating element of your kettle and it’ll take longer to boil.

-Want to know which kettles are the best on the market?
-Worry not – we’ve done the research.
-READ: Best kettles – the top models for the perfect cup of tea in a flash
+More kettle know-how: Best kettles – the top models for the perfect cup of tea in a flash

-How to descale your kettle
+How to clean a kettle of limescale

 White vinegar can be used to clean many things, but did you know that your kettle is one of them?
 Just follow the steps below for amazing results:

-1. Using equal parts water and white vinegar, fill the kettle three quarters full.
+- Using equal parts water and white vinegar, fill the kettle three quarters full.

-2. Bring to the boil and allow to cool.
+- Bring to the boil and allow to cool.

-3. Drain the water, rinse several times.
+- Drain the water, rinse several times.

-4. Boil again so there’s no aftertaste.
+- Boil again so there’s no aftertaste.

-1. Fill the kettle three quarters full.
+- Fill the kettle three quarters full.

-2. Banish limescale from your kettle by simply popping in half a lemon with some water.
+- Banish limescale from your kettle by simply popping in half a lemon with some water.

-3. Boil it a few times until the limescale starts to dislodge.
+- Boil it a few times until the limescale starts to dislodge.